 As some of you might know, we recently hosted a photo and video contest for LanguageCorps participants.
 One of the winners, Sarah, sent us a great set of photos from her time teaching English in Florence, as well as her travels throughout the rest of Italy.
 While we have previously shared the work of some of the winners of the contest and thought it would be fun to highlight some specific examples, to provide a more in depth glimpse into the life of a LanguageCorps teacher abroad.

-Here are some amazing photos from Sarah in Florence.
-You can check out more of her work at her excellent blog, http://italyproject365.wordpress.com/.
+Here you can check out more of her work at her excellent blog, http://italyproject365.wordpress.com/.

 Anyone who has been to Florence can tell you, the magic of this city is hard to beat.
 The Arno River is one of its defining characteristics, winding it’s way through this picturesque city.
 It’s almost too perfect.

 Bologna, Italy.
-I’ve never been, but it looks beautiful!
 One of the great parts of teaching English abroad is having your weekends and vacation time free to travel around.